oalfonso-o/mkdocs/docs/posts/mailserver.md

 $ dig +noall +answer +multiline yourdomain.com txt yourdomain.com.
 3600 IN	TXT "v=spf1 ip4:1.2.3.4/32 -all"
 ```
-When the response of the `dig` shows your SPF record then we are done
+When the response of the `dig` shows your SPF record then we are done and we can check it sending an email to a Gmail account, go to Show original and check if Gmail flags our SPF as PASS.

+### DKIM
-### DKIM: DomainKeys Identified Mail

-DKIM is an email authentication based on a pair of keys, one public and one private.
+[DKIM](https://es.wikipedia.org/wiki/DomainKeys_Identified_Mail) means DomainKeys Identified Mail and is an email authentication based on a pair of keys, one public and one private.
 The idea is to sign every email with the private key and then publish the public key in a DNS DKIM record (type TXT, like SPF) so the receiver can verify if the signed email matches the public key, if not, then this email has been spoofed.

 To sign our emails we configure Postfix to use OpenDKIM and this software will be the responsible of this action.

-#### Installing OpenDKIM
+#### Installing OpenDKIM (v2.11.0)

 Let's start:

+!!! info inline end ""

+    v2.11.0 used in this post

 ``` bash
 $ apt install opendkim opendkim-tools